 Gartner

-How many times has a TPA called a collection site advertised as 24/7 available for a post-accident or reasonable suspicion test — and had no one answer or return the call?
+How many times has a TPA called a collection site advertising 24/7 availability for a post-accident or reasonable suspicion test, only to reach voicemail and never get a call back?

 TPAs manage dozens of collection sites across multiple regions.
-Their services, hours, pricing, and reliability live in scattered spreadsheets and memory.
-When a client needs an after-hours test, they're left calling around and hoping someone picks up.
+The sites' services, hours, pricing, and reliability live in scattered spreadsheets and in someone's memory.
+When a client needs an after-hours test, the TPA is left calling down a list and hoping someone picks up.

-There's no central place to record which sites actually delivered — and which left them stranded.
-So TPAs re-vet the same providers over and over, and their team keeps making the same dead-end calls.
+And there's no central place to record which sites actually delivered and which left a client stranded.
+So TPAs re-vet the same sites over and over, and their teams keep making the same dead-end calls..

 Collection site phone numbers, hours, services, and pricing are spread across spreadsheets, sticky notes, and inboxes.

-TPAs can't remember which sites worked well last time, so they re-research and re-vet providers for every new job.
+Nobody remembers which sites worked well last time, so the team re-researches and re-vets the same sites for every new job.

-The team has no central place to record which collection sites actually delivered — everyone relies on their own memory.
+There's no central place to record which collection sites actually delivered.
+Everyone relies on their own memory.

-At the same time, TPAs curate an internal list of preferred collection sites — their services, hours, and pricing — and track their organization's private feedback after every engagement.
+At the same time, TPAs curate an internal list of preferred collection sites, with each site's services, hours, and pricing in one place, and track their organization's private feedback after every engagement.

-When a site doesn't answer or deliver, TPAs make a note of the experience or take them off their preferred list entirely.
-Over time the list keeps the quality providers and loses the inactive or poor-quality ones — a curated network that improves in value and efficiency the more it's used.
+When a site doesn't answer or doesn't deliver, the TPA records the experience or removes the site from the preferred list entirely.
+Over time, the list keeps the sites that perform and sheds the ones that don't: a curated network that gets more valuable every time it's used.

-TPAs get a public profile on MyDrugTesting.com so employers searching for program management can discover and contact them — no expensive lead generation required.
+TPAs get a public profile on MyDrugTesting.com, where employers searching for program management can find and contact them directly.
+No per-lead fees.

-TPAs build a private list of preferred collection sites with their services, hours, and pricing — only their team sees it.
+TPAs build a private list of preferred collection sites, with services, hours, and pricing in one place.
+Only their team sees it.

 Sites that don't answer or deliver get removed from the preferred list so they're never called again.

-TPAs sign up for free — no credit card required.
+TPAs sign up free.
+No credit card required.

-TPAs create a profile listing their services, service areas, and program management expertise — so employers searching for a TPA can find and contact them directly.
+TPAs list their services, service areas, and program management expertise, so employers searching for a TPA can contact them directly.

-TPAs browse verified collection sites by location and service type, then add them to their preferred list.
+TPAs browse collection sites by location and service type, then add the ones that fit to their preferred list.

 Sign up at no cost.
 Built for third-party administrators managing drug and alcohol testing programs.

-TPAs browse by location and service type, adding Google-verified collection sites to their preferred list.
+TPAs browse collection sites by location and service type, adding the ones that fit to their preferred list.

 TPAs record their organization's private experience with each collection site after every engagement.